Your Cart is empty

 They left Twickenham for the Apple Headquarters in Savile Row and began recording in there on January 22nd.
 It was a more productive period: George introduced the American keyboard player Billy Preston into the group, and presence of a stranger seemed to act as a mollifying element for the warring personalities in the group.
 They recorded a lot of material that would form the basis of the Let It Be album.

-It would be 42 minutes that was not only the Beatles’ last-ever live performance, but the end of an era.
-It’s not a brilliant performance per se – would you like to play on a roof in January? – but it has its moments, on Don’t Let Me Down – one of their best and often over-looked songs – and the final Get Back.
+It would be 42 minutes that was not only the Beatles' last-ever live performance, but the end of an era.
+It's not a brilliant performance per se - would you like to play on a roof on a feezing cold January day? - but it has its moments, on Don't Let Me Down - one of their best and often over-looked songs - and the final Get Back.
 But it represents something: the final leg of an incredible journey, not only for the band, but the end of the Sixties in many ways.
-Four working class boys from Liverpool who had not only conquered the world but invented it while they were doing so, returning to their roots – the four piece, bluesy influenced live band that had propelled them to megastardom – but finding that there was no way back.
+Four working class boys from Liverpool who had not only conquered the world but invented it while they were doing so, returning to their roots - the four piece, bluesy influenced live band that had propelled them to megastardom just a few short years earlier - but finding that there was no way back.
 They had done all they could.

 The first number, a rehearsal of Get Back, is received by the lunchtime crowd with polite applause, perhaps reminiscent of a cricket crowd - Paul mutters something about (England cricketer) Ted Dexter and John jokes: "We've had a request from Martin Luther."
 They played the song two more times in the short show, including the closing number which was lead into from Don't Let Me Down.